dirtystylus/eleventy-test/posts/eleventy-building-image-gallery-photoswipe/index.md

 };
 ```

+There’s a lot in there, but basically it finds the image created from the initial Markdown rendering pass, wraps it in figure and link markup, injects the appropriate classes/attributes from the Images Responsiver config declaration, and then replaces the original image with the new markup.

-### PhotoSwipe configuration
+## PhotoSwipe configuration

+With the markup done, I shifted focus to the PhotoSwipe JavaScript that would scan the list of images and create an array for the gallery.

-I have a **`photoswipe-dom.js`** file included on image gallery posts.
+All of my code to set up PhotoSwipe is in a **`photoswipe-dom.js`** file, included on image gallery posts.
 It’s a long file, so I’ll just highlight a few things.

 ### Image dimensions

-I defined an object with some width/height dimensions for three broad sizes:
+I defined an object with entries for each of the aspect ratios I declared in my Images Responsiver config.
+Each of these entries has width and height dimensions for three broad sizes (small, medium, and large):

 ```js
 const imageSizes = {